B2B Demand Generation Glossary

 Pipeline Generation

 Pipeline generation is the end-to-end process of converting marketing activities into qualified sales opportunities.
-It encompasses demand creation, lead capture, nurturing, and sales development across the entire demand waterfall.
-Effective pipeline generation requires alignment between marketing qualified leads and sales accepted leads.
+At its core, it spans demand creation, lead capture, nurturing, and sales development across the entire demand waterfall, and every handoff in that chain has to work or the whole model leaks.
+Effective pipeline generation requires tight alignment between marketing qualified leads and sales accepted leads.

 Related Terms: Demand Waterfall, Pipeline Coverage Ratio, Revenue Operations